tomwayson/building-enterprise-gis-apps-with-react/workshop/1-building-an-app.md

 # Building an Application

-In this workshop we'll scaffold a new application, make a few changes, get the tests to pass.
+In this workshop we'll scaffold a new application, add the Bootstrap UI library, and get the tests to pass.
+Along the way we'll learn about application configuration and how to install and use dependencies.

 ## Prerequisites